Contract vs. Permanent?

-Being self-employed is very different to being a permanent employee.
+Being self-employed as a Bid Writer or Proposal Manager is very different to being a permanent employee.
 There are many more risks, but there are also many advantages.
 You will effectively be selling your experience, skills and time and will usually be paid by the day or hour.

 From the client’s perspective, calling on consultants and contractors offers them a solution to a short-term requirement.
 A consultant or contractor can potentially offer more flexibility than a permanent member of staff whilst delivering skills an in-house team may not have.